Josef Mengele: Exhumation

 Forensic anthropologists examine Mengele's skull in 1986.
 The skeleton is stored at the São Paulo Institute for Forensic Medicine in Brazil.

 Sightings of Mengele were reported all over the world in the decades following the war.
 Wiesenthal claimed to have information that placed Mengele on the Greek island of Kythnos in 1960, in Cairo in 1961, in Spain in 1971, and in Paraguay in 1978, eighteen years after he had left the country.
-He insisted as late as 1985 that Mengele was still alive—six years after he had died—having previously offered a reward of US$100,000 in 1982 for the fugitive's capture.
+In 1982, Wiesenthal offered a reward of US$100,000 for the fugitive's capture, and as late as 1985 claimed Mengele was still alive.
 Worldwide interest in the case was heightened by a mock trial held in Jerusalem in February 1985, featuring the testimonies of over one hundred victims of Mengele's experiments.
 Shortly afterwards, the West German, Israeli, and U.S. governments launched a coordinated effort to determine Mengele's whereabouts.
 The West German and Israeli governments offered rewards for his capture, as did The Washington Times and the Simon Wiesenthal Center.

 On 31 May 1985, acting on intelligence received by the West German prosecutor's office, police raided the house of Hans Sedlmeier, a lifelong friend of Mengele and sales manager of the family firm in Günzburg.
 They found a coded address book and copies of letters sent to and received from Mengele.
 Among the papers was a letter from Wolfram Bossert notifying Sedlmeier of Mengele's death.
 German authorities alerted the police in São Paulo, who then contacted the Bosserts.
 Under interrogation, they revealed the location of Mengele's grave and the remains were exhumed on 6 June 1985.
 Extensive forensic examination indicated with a high degree of probability that the body was indeed that of Josef Mengele.
 Rolf Mengele stated on 10 June 1985 that the body was his father's and that news of his father's death had been concealed to protect people who had sheltered him.

 In 1992, DNA testing confirmed Mengele's identity beyond doubt, but family members refused repeated requests by Brazilian officials to repatriate the remains to Germany.
 The skeleton is stored at the São Paulo Institute for Forensic Medicine, where it is used as an educational aid during forensic medicine courses at the University of São Paulo's medical school.